Rub21/csv-df/README.md

 ![image](https://cloud.githubusercontent.com/assets/1152236/7558933/f330312e-f7cb-11e4-8dc2-75f82255ad54.png)

-Copy the text from cvs file and paste in spreadsheet in web.
+Copy the text from cvs file and paste in spreadsheet in web, you can check the id to corroborate if those links are in the same row in spreadsheet.